-Nathaniel Edwards Jr., of Acton, Massachusetts
+Nathaniel Edwards Jr., of Acton, Massachusetts.
+Tall case clock.

 An important cherry case tall clock made by Nathaniel Edwards Jr., of Acton, Massachusetts.